rosslh/Mandelbrot.site/README.md

 # mandelbrot.site

 [mandelbrot.site](https://mandelbrot.site) is a web app that lets you explore the Mandelbrot set fractal.
-Built with Rust (compiled to WASM) and TypeScript.
+Built with Rust (compiled to Wasm) and TypeScript.

 ## Project Structure